 The history of Kathmandu Valley itself begins with this hillock and the present structures date back to the Lichivi era (5th-6th Century).

 Apart from man-made structures, Swyambhunath is also home to hundreds of lived monkeys, falcons, birds, squirrels, etc.

 Kathmandu Durbar Square

 Katmandu Durbar Square or Basantapur Durbar was one of the popular kingdoms of the Malla era.
 This was a separate kingdom but after unification by the Shah king, Kathmandu Durbar Square became the headquarters of the entire nation.

-Well preserved, the entire spectrum of the square includes numerous temples, palaces, Buddhist shrines, and the abode of living goddesses Kumari.
+Well preserved, the entire spectrum of the square includes numerous temples, palaces, Buddhist shrines, and the abode of the living goddesses Kumari.

 Tourists can spend hours watching daily activities around the temples, Buddhist shrines, museums, and freak streets, and observing the local lifestyle.

-Temples are open for the devotees in Kala-Bharaib, Kumari Gar, Ashok Binayak, and Khastamandap, and visiting Kumari gar to have a view of the living goddesses will be one of the best.
+Temples are open for the devotees in Kala-Bharaib, Kumari Gar, Ashok Binayak, and Khastamandap, and visiting Kumari Gar to have a view of the living goddesses will be one of the best.